Colon Cancer Awareness Month: Know the Signs

 If screening reveals cancer or precancerous cells, talk with a physician or medical specialist about the stage and treatment options.

-The American Cancer Society lists a number of different treatments for colorectal cancer, and a physician or health care provider can help decide on the course of action best for you.
+The American Cancer Society lists several different treatments for colorectal cancer, and a physician or health care provider can help decide on the course of action best for you.
 Treatments may include:

-Each of these cancer treatments has different side effects that should be discussed with your health care provider.
-Radiation, chemotherapy and surgery may have side effects such as incontinence.
-If this affects you or someone you love, check out the NorthShore Blog for an overview of the best incontinence products for discreet protection day and night.
+Each of these cancer treatments has different side effects that should be discussed with your healthcare provider.
+Radiation, chemotherapy, and surgery may have side effects such as incontinence.
+If this affects you or someone you love, check out the NorthShore Blog for an overview of the best incontinence products for discreet, high-absorbency protection day and night.

 Getting the facts about colorectal cancer and screening options available can help manage your risk.
 Use this month as a reminder to talk to your healthcare provider and set a plan to lead a healthy life year-round.

 More resources about Colon Cancer Awareness Month—and feel free to sign a pledge to get screened—can be found at Colorectal Cancer Alliance.
 The website also offers ways to help spread the word and raise awareness among friends and family members.

 Visit the NorthShore Blog to find more helpful articles about incontinence and living life to the fullest.

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified healthcare provider with any questions you may have regarding a medical condition.